pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-notes.md

 # Take notes

 Markdown is a great tool for taking notes quickly, because you can accomplish all the basic formatting without taking your hands off the keyboard.
-You can use any Markdown editor to work with files on your computer, but you can also share notes across your devices using a cloud storage service such as Dropbox plus a note-taking app like Joplin or a Markdown editor like Typora.
+Coupled with cloud storage service such as Dropbox, a note-taking app like Joplin or a Markdown editor like Typora lets you organize your notes and share them among devices.

 ![Diagram of tools for taking notes](../img/markdown-notes.png)